Ronny Deila: Celtic

-On 13 August, Ronny Deila won his opening Scottish Premiership game, beating St Johnstone 3–0.
+On 13 August, Deila won his opening Scottish Premiership game, beating St Johnstone 3–0.
 Deila's second league match, and his first game at Parkhead, saw Celtic defeat Dundee United 6–1 in a performance that BBC Sport described as being "full of drive, skill, belief and… goals."
 Generally though, Celtic were unconvincing in the early stages of the league, but improved as the season progressed and also qualified from their Europa League group.
 These improved performances saw Deila win the Manager of the Month award for November 2014.
 By February 2015, Celtic had won 15 of their last 17 domestic games and defeated Rangers 2–0 in the semi-final of the Scottish League Cup.
 Celtic played Inter Milan in the last 32 stage of the Europa League, rallying to draw 3–3 at Parkhead from an early 0–2 deficit, then losing 1–0 in Milan to go out on aggregate 3–4.
 In the league, Celtic beat second placed Aberdeen 4–0 on 1 March to go six points clear with a game in hand and a vastly superior goal difference.
 It was Celtic's eighth consecutive win in the league, and the turn around in form saw previous critics of Deila review their opinion of him.
 Former Celtic striker John Hartson had branded Deila as "clueless" in October, but stated four months later that Deila had "turned it round", praising his Celtic side for playing "brilliant football."

 Deila won his first trophy at Celtic on 15 March; Celtic defeating Dundee United 2–0 in the League Cup Final.
 Kris Commons and James Forrest were Celtic's goalscorers, whilst Stefan Johansen won the Man of the Match award.

 Deila's Celtic team won the Scottish Premiership on 2 May 2015, with three games to spare, following their rivals Aberdeen's loss to Dundee United.
 Celtic finished the season in style, as Ronny's Celtic side beat Inverness 5–0 on 24 May 2015.

 In August 2015, Celtic failed to progress from the UEFA Champions League playoffs, having failed to overcome Malmö, and were consigned to playing in the Europa League that season.
 In November, Celtic exited the Europa league, having finished bottom of their group.